sumana91/portfolio-tracking-app/README.md

 # portfolio-tracking-app
-Application written in NodeJs, Express with Mongodb that supports portfolio tracking.
+This application is written in NodeJs, Express with Mongodb that supports portfolio tracking.
 Every portfolio consists of trade which can be bought/sold.

 ## Requirements
 - Nodejs